US Army Corps of Engineers

 Two weeks later, on September 20, 2017, Hurricane María made landfall on the island as a Category 4 hurricane, with sustained winds of over 155 mph.
 Classified as the tenth most intense Atlantic hurricane on record, it was the strongest hurricane to make landfall in Puerto Rico since 1928.
 During this storm, over 35 inches of rainfall were recorded in 48 hours and a storm surge of over six feet was estimated.
 Hundreds of thousands of buildings were damaged and the power grid failed, causing long-lasting interruptions to essential services.
 Overall, the hurricane resulted in $90 billion in damages, making it the third-costliest hurricane (as of 2017) in U.S. history.

 On February 9, 2018, the Bipartisan Budget Act of 2018 was signed into law.
 Within the bill, $90 billion was allocated to assist with hurricane relief efforts nationwide.
 This funding provided over $1.6 billion for the Río Puerto Nuevo Flood Risk Management Project to be completed solely by USACE funds.
 As a result, the Commonwealth of Puerto Rico and its local municipalities no longer needed to contribute funding to assist with the design and construction of the project.
+DNER continues to be the project's non-federal sponsor and USACE coordinates closely with the agency to execute the project.

 • 2017